seequent/git-project/README.rst

 Install
 -------

-Run `sudo make install`
+Run :code:`sudo make install`
 This will install the git-project bash script into your /usr/local/bin/.

-To uninstall, simply run `sudo make uninstall`
+To uninstall, simply run :code:`sudo make uninstall`

 Setup
 -----